Blair Ashby 720-789-4000

 Self-compassion

-• Being present to reality and using emotions as keys to unlock areas of reality our mind is distorting for survival or sense of survival reasons.
+• Being present to reality and using emotions as keys to unlock areas of reality your mind is distorting for survival or sense of survival reasons.

 • Unconditional acceptance of yourself.